Street Fighter 2: Champion Edition/Ken

 Vs. Balrog (Boxer)

 Boxer is one of the lower tiers in the game but it doesn't means it's an easy fight.
-His moves are fast and takes lots of energy.
+His moves are fast and deal good damage.
 His TAP is a powerful attack and most of Boxer's punches can be comboed and have absurd dizzy/redizzy properties.
 For a start, wait until Boxer does something so you can work a counter attack.
 Most of time Balrog starts with a TAP (Turn Around Punch) so Shoryuken it (use the MP version).
 Also, you can jump backwards because it's a good idea to fight Balrog from distance but don't give him too much space.
 Don't be ashamed to throw fireballs since Balrog has difficult jumping them.
 Another Balrog tactic is induce the player to throw a fireball when he's near, so he can jump and start a combo that may define the round.
 So, when Boxer is near, stay tuned.
 Avoid fireball patterns and MP Shoryuken if he jumps.
 If he try to knock you down with crouching HK you can counter with crouching MP but don't abuse: at certain range, it will trade hits and you'll take more damage.
 Again, pay attention to TAPs and, if possible, jump away from Boxer's range.
-Use crouching HK sweeps to counter Dash Punches/Uppercuts (note: it won't work if you're playing the japanese CE version) but beware if the move starts from far away the screen, otherwise you'll whiff and be punished.
+Use crouching HK sweeps to counter Dash Punches/Uppercuts (note: in Dash/HSF2 Dash Straight hits mid so try using DP instead) but beware if the move starts from far away the screen, otherwise you'll whiff and be punished.
 Fireball traps works a lot against Balrog.
 If done right, he simply can't escape.
 If cornered, you must wait the right moment to throw a fireball and push him away.
 If you wait too long there's a good chance Balrog will just walk up and grab you or even worse: he may apply a Dash Uppercut that will purposely whiffs and grabs you in a fraction of second.
 Try to keep him away with crouching MPs and work your way out the corner.
 And don't try to cross up him: it's difficult to find the right distance and it's an invitation to Balrog to walk up and headbutt you.

 Vs. Vega (Claw)